Circle Kei Motors logoCIRCLE KEI MOTORS

 Need highway + trails?

-Cross-island drives, Saddle Road, back-country hunting, daily-drive it too.
+Long back-road drives, back-country hunting, daily-drive it too.

 Suzuki Jimny